Originally Published on 16th February 2016

 - Use your boss scrolls in a group to share the rewards.

-- Eat food or drink whenever it’s off cool-down to level up your health.
+- Eat food whenever it’s off cool-down to level up your health.

 - Use your horse or a wagon to carry extra potions and other heavy items, so that you don’t go overweight and won’t have to go back to town as often.
 You can even attach your horses to them and level them at the same time.